Epstein Files

 - Being paid in cash, often $200–$300 per visit.

-- Victims tell detective Joseph Recarey that they and their families are being harrassed by Epstein-paid private detective.
+- Victims tell detective Joseph Recarey that they and their families are being harassed by Epstein-paid private detective.
+Source

 - One victim’s father tells detective Recarey that private eyes are harassing his family, even running them off the road.